City of London Police: Special Constabulary

-Current status

-It consists of 62 special constables, the majority of whom are attached to the Uniformed Policing Directorate (led by a special superintendent, who forms part of that directorate's management team, assisted by a special chief inspector and a number of special inspectors and special sergeants), and undertake duties during evenings and nights in support of the regular force in dealing with issues arising from the busy night-time economy of the city.
-However, other officers perform more specialist roles in the force's other directorates, including fraud investigation in the Economic Crime Directorate and control room operation in the Intelligence and Information Directorate.
+As of December 2023, it consists of 47 volunteer officers, led by a special chief inspector, assisted by two special inspectors, sixspecial sergeants and 38 special constables.
+The majority undertake duties during evenings and nights in support of the regular force in dealing with issues arising from the busy night-time economy of the city.
+However, other officers perform more specialist roles in the force's other directorates including supporting the National Lead Force (NLF) in the National Fraud Intelligence Bureau (NFIB) with a number of officers joining the national Cyber Volunteering initiative.

+In 2023, the City of London Police undertook a major restructure of the COLP Special Constabulary, with the ranks of special commander and special superintendent being abolished and the chief officer now being special chief inspector who reports to the chief superintendent for local policing who in turn answers to the commander for ops and Security.

 Many officers have specialist training and perform duties as response drivers, "Level 2" public order officers and cycle officers.
 As in all forces, special constables are expected to commit to a minimum of 200 hours' duty each year, and in return receive out-of-pocket expenses and free travel on the Transport for London network.
 They receive no pay.

 Uniform and equipment is identical to that of regular (full-time) police officers.
-Officers of the Honourable Artillery Company Detachment of Special Constabulary (which forms part of the CLSC) wear the title "HAC" when in formal uniform.
+Officers of the Honourable Artillery Company Detachment of Special Constabulary CLSC (originally part of the Metropolitan Special Constabulary but moved to the City force on reorganisation) wear the title "HAC" when in formal uniform.
 Special Constables have four-digit collar numbers beginning 11 or 12, and Special Sergeants have four-digit collar numbers beginning 10.

-The CLSC were awarded the Ferrers Trophy in 2006 for the efforts of their officers after the 7 July 2005 London bombings.
-The award is given annually to police volunteers, for exceptional dedication and innovation.
-It was the first time in the award's history that an entire special constabulary received the trophy.

-Honourable Artillery Company Detachment

-In 1919, following a decision to increase the strength of the Metropolitan Police Reserve Force, the Home Secretary approached the Honourable Artillery Company to form a division of special constabulary.
-Some 150 members, mostly Great War veterans, rallied to the call and joined the division, forming the HAC Detachment.
-At the outbreak of the Second World War, the detachment was integrated into G Division of the Metropolitan Police and then later with Islington Division.
-Following reorganisation, the detachment is now part of the City of London Police Special Constabulary, its administrative base is Armoury House.

-In 2010, the Ferrers Trophy was awarded to Special Constable Patrick Rarden of the detachment for using his banking skills and experience to help train colleagues and provide invaluable assistance to solve fraud cases.